 Question 13

-13.1: The vessel ensures that the maximum working pressure of the vessel's cargo discharge pump(s) meets the unloading place’s conditions.
+[OPTION 1:][13.1: The vessel ensures that the maximum working pressure of the vessel's cargo discharge pump(s) meets the unloading place’s conditions.
 The unloading place only confirms the question if the conditions are met.

 13.2 The loading place ensures that the maximum working pressure of the shore pump meets the vessel’s conditions.
 The vessel only confirms the question if the conditions are met.

+See also 7.2.4.16.1.]

-See also 7.2.4.16.1.13.1: The pressure to be filled in, is determined in agreement, the vessel ensures that the maximum working pressure of the vessel's cargo discharge pump(s) does not exceed the agreed pressure.
+[OPTION 2:][13.1: The pressure to be filled in, is determined in agreement, the vessel ensures that the maximum working pressure of the vessel's cargo discharge pump(s) does not exceed the agreed pressure.

 13.2 The pressure to be filled in, is determined in agreement, the loading place ensures that the maximum working pressure of the shore pump does not exceed the agreed pressure.

-See also 7.2.4.16.1.Question 14
+See also 7.2.4.16.1.]

+Question 14

 Before the start of the loading/unloading operation the representative of the shore installation and the master or the person mandated by him must agree on the applicable procedure.
 The specific properties of the substances to be loaded/unloaded have to be taken into account.